 India is globally the 5th largest market in terms of aircraft passengers (domestic & international) & 3rd largest & fastest growing in terms of domestic tickets sold.
 It is the 9th largest civil aviation market globally.
 India has 91 international carriers comprising of 5 Indian carriers & 86 foreign carriers, ensuring that India is well connected with most major countries.
-The country has 464 airports & airstrips, of which 125 airports are owned by Airport Authority of India (AAI).
-These 125 AAI airports manage 78% of domestic passenger traffic & 22% of international passenger traffic.
+India has 464 airports & airstrips, of which 125 airports are owned by the Airport Authority of India (AAI).
+These 125 AAI airports manage close to 78% of domestic passenger traffic & 22% of international passenger traffic.
 There are 52 Aircraft Maintenance Engineering (AME) training institutes in India approved by the DGCA.
+Indian Aviation is expected to surpass the UK & become 3rd largest aviation market in the world

-FDI in air transport (including air freight) during April 2000 - September 2020 stood at \$ 2.84 billion.
-Segmentation of passenger traffic over last 2 years is as below.
+FDI in air transport (including air freight) during April 2000 - December 2021 stood at \$ 3.17 billion.
+Segmentation of passenger traffic over last 2 years is as below

 Year Total Passenger Traffic (million) Domestic Passenger Traffic International Passenger Traffic

-2018- 19 316.51 79% 21%
+2020- 21 142.94 86% 14%

-2019- 20 341.05 80% 20%
+2019- 20 349.31 80% 20%